$136M Westchester Avenue Redevelopment Project Gets Preliminary Nod From IDA

 The bond financing will cover the costs of pre-marketing the project, as well as the costs associated with finishing the design and securing necessary approvals.

 In the first phase of construction, the project calls for the development of 220 independent living homes, consisting of 174 apartment homes and 46 single and duplex villas in the first phase of the project.
-Also planned are 18 assisted living beds and 16 memory care beds, 44,000 square feet of amenity space, that includes dining, fitness and spa facilities, lounge areas, a library, a theater and large Learning Commons.
+Also planned are 18 assisted living beds and 16 memory care beds, 44,000 square feet of amenity space, that includes dining, fitness and spa facilities, lounge areas, a library, a theater and a large Learning Commons.
 The project is designed to achieve LEED Silver certification.